hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

 * `regex_match` -
   (Optional)
-  The value of the header must match the regualar expression specified in regexMatch.
+  The value of the header must match the regular expression specified in regexMatch.
 For regular expression grammar, please see: en.cppreference.com/w/cpp/regex/ecmascript  For matching against a port specified in the HTTP request, use a headerMatch with headerName set to PORT and